sps398/Employee-Management/README.md

-# Employee-Management

-clone the repo
+1.clone the repo
-npm i to install dependencies
+2.npm i to install dependencies
-npm start to run the app
+3.npm start to run the app